Last updated: August 2026

 What general liability insurance covers

-In brief: General liability insurance protects Brownsville contractors against third-party bodily injury, third-party property damage, and personal and advertising injury claims.
-It is the foundation of nearly every contractor insurance program.
+In brief:Â General liability insurance protects Brownsville contractors against third-party bodily injury, third-party property damage, and personal and advertising injury claims.
+It is a core component of a contractor insurance program.

 Whether you remodel homes in Los Fresnos, perform maintenance at the Port of Brownsville, complete tenant improvements downtown, or work on commercial facilities throughout Cameron County, your general liability policy is often the first document clients request before allowing work to begin.